cloudControl/documentation/Add-on Documentation/Deployment/SSL.md

  $ cctrlapp APP_NAME/DEP_NAME addon.add ssl.host --cert path/to/NEW_CERT_FILE --key path/to/KEY_FILE --chain path/to/CHAIN_FILE
  ~~~

- Note: You need provide the original key and chain again when updating the addon even if those are not changed.
+Note: Chain file is optional, but it is highly recommended to provide it [[1]](http://www.nczonline.net/blog/2012/08/15/setting-up-ssl-on-an-amazon-elastic-load-balancer/).
+You need provide the original key and chain again when updating the addon even if those are not changed.

 ## HTTPS Redirects